Krukov/cashews/Readme.md

 ##Detect source of a result
-Decorators give to us very simple api but it makes difficult to understand what led to this result - cache or direct call To solve this problem cashews have a simple API:
+Decorators give to us very simple api but it makes difficult to understand what led to this result - cache or direct call To solve this problem cashews have a next API:
 ```python
 from cashews import context_cache_detect